All Episodes

 You think, right?

-You would you know, uh, I gotta tell you, there's many moments in all of this in the last three years as we've done our deep dive and Pfizer abuse and premeditated fraud and deleting subpoenaed emails and you know, violating the espionage act and trying to,
+You know, I got to tell you, there's many moments in all of this in the last three years as we've done our deep dive and FISA abuse and premeditated fraud and deleting subpoenaed emails and violating the Espionage Act and trying to rig it, rigging primaries and then trying to rig a general election.

-you know, you know, to rig it a uh rigging primaries and then trying to rig a general election and and for political purposes, you give one person a legal pass, and then you work a back door to spy on a candidate, a transition team and a president, and do then do everything in your power to take that person down.
+And for political purposes, you give one person a legal pass and then you work a back door to spy on a candidate, a transition team and a president, and then do everything in your power to take that person down.

 I never thought this could happen in our country, Danielle, ever.